SalonenAntti/LSTM-Modeling/README.md

 All stocks, sectors and SP500 have six columns; Open, High, Low, Close, Volume and Adjusted.

 **Open**: The price at which the stock first traded upon the opening of the exchange on a given day.
+Unit is a dollar, unless the value is normalized.

 **High**: The highest price at which the stock traded during the day.